mmmarinho/ROS2_Tutorial/docs/source/index.rst

 .. warning::
-   This project is under active development and currently a draft.
+   This project is under active development and is currently a draft.

 .. warning::
    If you're using macOS or Windows, this is **NOT** the guide for you.
 There might be a lot of overlap, but none of the code shown here has been tested on those operating systems.